stocchi/speedrun-notes/blue/cea/README.md

 In the manipped encounter:

-- Swap Fire Stone x15 in slot 6 with CANCEL x95 in map ID
+- Swap Fire Stone x15 in slot 6 with CANCEL x95 in map ID **2 under TM27x0**
-- Throw a preoptions Master Ball
+- Throw a preoptions Master Ball **2 above Escape Ropex5**

 You will be crazywarped to Route 21.
 Hop on the bicycle in the trainer fly menu, then catch the **Magmar** that appears.